 Rediscover the real taste of pork.
-Borrowdale pork is ethically raised family farmed pork in a stress-free environment, with the freedom to truffle, play and wallow in the mud, Borrowdale free-range pork has taken on the superior flavor and tenderness of pork from a bygone era.
-Free of growth hormones, antibiotics or any nasties.
+Borrowdale pork is ethically raised family farmed pork in a stress-free environment, with the freedom to truffle, play, and wallow in the mud.
+Borrowdale's free-range pork has taken on the superior flavor and tenderness of pork from a bygone era.
+Free of growth hormones, antibiotics, or any nasties.
 Borrowdale pork has a superior flavor and tenderness that is all-natural and how pork should taste.
+Let your family rediscover the real taste of pork today.
+Read more about Borrowdale below.

 Produced by family farmers Mark and Charisse Ladner from Gooralie Farm in Queensland, Australia.
 The farm is the only RSPCA approved (Royal Society for the Prevention of Cruelty to Animals) pig farmery in Queensland with the highest standards of ethical farming.
+It goes without saying that Borrowdale is part of the APIQ quality assurance program which sets the standards for responsible farming with care for animals, the environment, and their customers, by following safe and sustainable practices.
 To add to that, the pork has won the best pork award in Australia's "Steak Your Claim" in 2018.
+That's not all, Borrowdale is a 100% carbon neutral business, certified independently - they offset the carbon emissions by financing climate-friendly projects worldwide.
+Borrowdale only uses the International Gold Standard Certification of verifiable carbon credits as prescribed under the Kyoto Protocol.

 Shipping & Handling